stadium-software/user-management-portal/pre6.12/README.md

 **Single Sign-on (SSO)**

-If your application access is controlled via an SSO server, it is advisable to also add the Portal to the SSO server.
+If your application access is controlled via an SSO server, it is advisable to also set up the Portal on the SSO server.

+## Known Issues
+None as yet